 A person with a positive test result from an at-home test kit

-OR

-Self-identifies as having tested positive for COVID-19 and completes the REDCap case investigation survey

 If a presumptive case tests positive for COVID-19 by a laboratory-based RT-PCR, NAAT, or antigen test, update the case’s status to confirmed.
 If a presumptive case tests negative for COVID-19 by an RT-PCR, NAAT, or antigen test, the case remains presumptive.